robinnraabe/weekend-server-calculator/README.md

 Checklist:
 ✅ Set up and linked base files
-- create buttons for all numbers, operators, + clear option (clears input fields) ✅ (client GET) retrieve history from server
+✅ Create buttons for all numbers, operators, + clear option (clears input fields)
+- Create function for updating and clearing calculator ✅ (client GET) retrieve history from server
 ✅ (server GET) send history to client when requested
 - (client POST) send input to server